nvdv/vprof/README.md

 You can check `vprof -h` for full list of supported parameters.

+To show UI help, press `h` when visualizations are displayed in browser.

 Also you can check `examples` directory for more profiling examples.

 ## Testing